Hereditary retinal degenerations and dystrophies

 A multi-disciplinary care

 Founded in 1994, the consultations of ‘’genetic ophthalmology’’ quickly turned his orientation towards retinal diseases of genetic origin.
 This consultation has been labeled Centre de Référence Maladies Rares since 2006, in collaboration with the Quinze-Vingts Hospital, as part of the national Rare Diseases plan. and within the Referet framework.
 The CHIC ophthalmic rare diseases center is also part of the SENSGENE.

 This consultation aims at a multi-disciplinary management of hereditary retinal dystrophies.
 The ophthalmological consultation is carried out by a specialist in rare retinal diseases.
 There is also the possibility of psychological interview, and a consultation of medical genetics is provided by Dr Kaplan.
-Moreover, a dedicated telephone line is committed to this activity: 01 45 17 52 34.
+You can make an appointment by phone: 01 45 17 52 30.

 This consultation is designed for multi-disciplinary management of hereditary fundus and macular dystrophies.

 Hereditary fundus dystrophies are a group of heterogeneous disorders, with a prevalence of approximately 1:3,500 individuals in the French population and about 40,000 patients in France.
 They are therefore named rare diseases.